 Although every business has unique workplace hazards, many businesses also share common pain points that threaten employee safety and can lead to costly OSHA violations.
 OSHA recently released its 10 most frequently cited violations during its fiscal year 2017, which started in October 2016 and ended the following September.

 OSHA’s list of frequently cited violations may help you identify common pain points in your workplace.
-Here’s the list of the top 10 violations in 2017:

 - Fall protection: 6,072 citations — Falls from ladders and roofs still account for the majority of injuries at work, and the first step in eliminating or reducing falls is to identify all hazards and decide how to best protect employees.